StackVista/stackstate-docs/setup/upgrading.md

 ## Version-specific upgrade instructions

-### Upgrade to 4.2.0

-* Changes to the `processmanager.conf` and `processmanager/kafka-topics.conf` files must be manually processed if you are using a customised or generated configuration:
-  * Added new argument `topology-events` to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
-  * Added new section `kafka.topics.sts_topology_events` to file `processmanager/kafka-topics.conf`.

 ### Upgrade to 4.1.0

 * There are several changes to the `processmanager.conf` file that must be manually processed if you are using a customised version of this file: